diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 ```

 Why `owned_boards`?
 To differentiate between the boards a user creates and the ones
-he's added by other users, but lets don't worry about this right now as see will dive into
+he's added by other users, but lets don't worry about this right now, we will dive into
 it more deeply later on.

 ### The BoardController